datjandra/eise/README.md

 ---

-For more information on Tracking.js: https://trackingjs.com/
+For more information on Tracking.js, visit: https://trackingjs.com/